alexjvr1/Courses/R.Session2_Tidyverse_GENE0001.md

 # R Session 2 - Data wrangling and visualisation

 Data will never be collected or arrive in exactly the right format to be analysed or visualised.
-The goal is to get data into a Tidy format so that they can be easily used as input for analyses or plots.
+The goal is to get data into a tidy format so that they can be easily used as input for analyses or plots.

-What are Tidy data?

-1. Every column is a variable.

-2. Every row is an observation.

-3. Every cell is a single value.

-Read more about tidy data: https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html

-### Notes

-This course is inspired by several very useful and highly recommended blog posts and courses.
-Find the links in the "Extra" section below.

-## Part 1: Data wrangling: Turning un-tidy data into tidy data

 ### Objectives:

 - Recognise un-tidy data

-- create tidy data
+- Create tidy data

 - Combine data frames